The Spark Design Awards have two major guiding criteria

 Does the design “stretch the envelope” and enhance the human experience in a tangible way?

-Everything of question and of importance in 21st–century design: footprint, toxicity of manufacturing or materials, landfill afterlife, effect on atmospheric warming, recycled raw materials, energy consumption, educational value and so forth.
-How environmentally sustainable is the design, from manufacturing through packaging to use and final disposal?
+Everything of question and of importance in 21st–century design: footprint, toxicity of manufacturing or materials, landfill afterlife, effect on atmospheric warming, recycled raw materials, energy consumption, educational value, human rights and so forth.
+How sustainable is the design, from manufacturing through packaging to use and final disposal?

 Elegance and Beauty